-Big Picture: The development of the Status Report allowed the Planning and Zoning Commission and City staff to reengage the public in the comprehensive plan process.
-Additionally, through the process, the public has spoken to the need for education resources on how the community can participate in comprehensive planning and day-to-day planning processes.
-The community wants to know more about how plans are used, and wants more accountability that the input provided for plans has an accountability chain (how is input given reflected in plans?).
-Many stakeholder groups also asked for regular updates from the Commission and Staff in the years between plan updates.
+Big Picture: The development of the Status Report allowed the Planning and Zoning Commission and staff to re-engage the public in the Comprehensive Plan process.
+Additionally, the public has spoken to the need for educational resources on how to participate in comprehensive planning and day-to-day planning processes.
+The community wants to know more about how plans are used and desires accountability in implementing input provided for plans.
+Many stakeholder groups also asked for regular updates from the Commission and staff in the years between plan updates.

-The public indicated they would like to know more about the role and responsibilities of the Planning and Zoning Commission and City planning staff.
-There were concerns cited by the public that plans were not always implemented or at times were ignored in the decision-making process.
-The Planning Commission also has concerns (a concern shared by many of the public and stakeholders as well) that there is not enough public input and not enough representation in plans, including in the development of the Status Report itself.
-This is discussed more fully below, and the Status Report's recommendations include developing better outreach strategies and participation plans.
+The public also indicated they would like to know more about the role and responsibilities of the Planning and Zoning Commission and city planning staff.
+They also indicated technical language and jargon made plans hard to understand.
+There were also concerns cited by the public that plans were not always implemented or at times were ignored in the decision-making process.
+The Planning Commission expressed concern shared by the public and stakeholders that there is not enough public input and not enough representation in plans, including the development of the Status Report itself.
+This is discussed more fully below, and within the Status Report's recommendations.

 Public Outreach/Input Process: Public outreach on the Status Report was conducted in the fall of 2020.
-The Staff and Commission spent several work sessions prior to putting out information and surveys discussing how to solicit public input and meet with the community given the challenges of in person meetings due to COVID-19 health concerns.
+Staff and Commissioners spent several work sessions, prior to distributing information and surveys, discussing what methods of engagement would be most appropriate to gather public input and how to meet with the community given the challenges of in person meetings due to the COVID-19 health concerns.

-The public input solicitation was accomplished through press releases and a print ad in the Tribune, numerous, Nextdoor posts, utilizing email listservs (neighborhood associations, boards and commissions, and planning commission interested parties), social media posts, and two utility bill announcements.
-Letters were also sent to the Community Development Departments comprehensive plan stakeholder list, which includes 90 organized citizen groups, related government agencies, social service providers, and other such stakeholders.
+Social media, in addition to more traditional communications, was utilized to get the word out about the status report.
+The public input solicitation was accomplished through press releases and print ads in the Tribune, numerous, Nextdoor posts, utilizing email listservs (neighborhood associations, boards and commissions, and planning commission interested parties), social media posts, and two utility bill announcements.
+Letters were also sent to the Community Development Departments comprehensive plan stakeholder list, which include 90 organized citizen groups, related government agencies, social service providers, and other such stakeholders.

 Columbia's Nextdoor network contains 21,552 members and the posts collected 14,126 total views.
-The email distribution list included 88 neighborhood associations and 84 home owner associations.
+The email distribution list included 88 neighborhood associations and 84 homeowner associations.
 The City's main Facebook Page and Twitter page have 10,060 and 9,439 followers, respectively.
 The Facebook posts and tweets garnered 8 total interactions such as likes, comments, or shares.
 The utility bill announcement reached approximately 50,000 households on two separate occasions.

-Staff meet with nearly 100 persons by attending stakeholder groups' meetings including the Bicycle and Pedestrian Commission, Climate and Environment Commission, Downtown Leadership Committee, Sierra Club, the Vision Commission, Columbia Area Transportation Study Organization (CATSO), and an online town hall informational meeting for those with general interest.
+Staff meet with nearly 100 persons by attending stakeholder group meetings including the Bicycle and Pedestrian Commission, Climate and Environment Commission, Downtown Leadership Committee, Sierra Club, the Vision Commission, Columbia Area Transportation Study Organization (CATSO), and an online town hall informational meeting for those with general interest.